BeAllAround/C-Promises-Implementation/README.md

 This implementation shows the basic idea of how Promises and their callbacks could be handled in the C++ Programming Language.
 In other words, it's the basic design of Promises in C++.

 ## Examples
-// some of the examples taken from [<url> understanding-javascript-promises </url>](https://nodejs.dev/learn/understanding-javascript-promises)
+Some of the examples taken from [<url> understanding-javascript-promises </url>](https://nodejs.dev/learn/understanding-javascript-promises)

 	void e1(){
 		auto a1 = ECMA::Promise<int, int>([](auto resolve){